Chart Color Schemes

 Mirani lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Mirani as of February 2026 is around 1,941.
-This reflects an increase of 135 people since the 2021 Census, which reported a population of 1,806 people.
-The change is inferred from the resident population of 1,874 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 21 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Mirani's population is estimated at around 1,955 as of May 2026.
+This reflects an increase of 149 people (8.3%) since the 2021 Census, which reported a population of 1,806 people.
+The change is inferred from the resident population of 1,941 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 32 validated new addresses since the Census date.
 This level of population equates to a density ratio of 37 persons per square kilometer.
-Mirani's growth of 7.5% since the 2021 census exceeded the SA3 area's growth of 7.1%.
-Population growth in the suburb was primarily driven by natural growth, contributing approximately 62.0% of overall population gains during recent periods.
+Mirani's 8.3% growth since the 2021 census exceeded the SA3 area (6.8%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by natural growth contributing approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Future population dynamics anticipate a significant increase in the top quartile of national regional areas, with Mirani expected to expand by 475 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 22.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast.
+The suburb is expected to expand by 446 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 22.1% in total over the 16 years.

 Frequently Asked Questions - Population